Debashree Roy: Profusion of roles (1976—2007)

 Following the success of Kuheli (1971), Tarun Majumdar gave his word that he would introduce Roy as a leading actress when she hit her teens.
 Hence Arati Roy, her mother refused to let Roy play any other supporting roles in order to retain her daughter's exclusivity.
-In 1975 Roy was finally summoned for the titular role in Majumdar's Balika Badhu.
+In 1975 Roy was finally summoned for the title role in Majumdar's Balika Badhu.
 The film was the Hindi remake of his 1967 Bengali film Balika Badhu (1967).
 After she appeared for a look test, Majumdar changed his mind considering her imperfect for this role and she got replaced by Rajni Sharma.
 An upset Roy, then accepted a role in Sushil Mukherjee's Bengali drama Sudur Niharika (1976) where she was credited as "Rumki Roy".
 She, then featured in Kushali Goshthi's Aguner Phulki (1978) alongside veterans like Anil Chatterjee and Sabitri Chatterjee.
 During this time Arabinda Mukhopadhyay was looking for a young actress for the female lead opposite Mithun Chakraborty in Nadi Theke Sagare (1978).
-Sandhya Roy who played the another female lead in the film suggested the director to cast Roy in the lead opposite Chakraborty.
+Sandhya Roy who played the other female lead in the film suggested the director to cast Roy in the lead opposite Chakraborty.
 As described by the director, the film narrates the ebb and flow of the life of two unfathered individuals played by Roy and Chakraborty.
-Roy played the unfathered daughter to Sandhya Roy.
+Roy played Champa, the unfathered daughter to Sandhya Roy.
 Upon its release, the film received favourable review.
 Roy was critically appreciated for her gaze in the film.
 She had to enact the adolescence as well as the adulthood of the character she was given.
 A perfectionist, director Arabinda Mukhopadhyay wanted her gaze to be mature enough for the adult role while practically, she was not an adult at that time.
 To shed off her juvenile, impulsive look, He instructed her not to undergo any conversation or any kind of playful activity for a long time before shooting.
 The film was a major success at box office.
 She then featured opposite Anil Dhawan in Kuldeep Pandey's Hindi film Ghata (1978).
 The film won critical favour but failed to create any ripple at box office.
 She acted opposite Prem Nazir in N. Sankaran Nair's Malayalam film Ee Ganam Marakkumo (1978) where she was credited as "Rugmini Roy".
 The film was a major failure at box office.